haasdo95/graphlite/README.md

 - multi-edges & self-loops
 - user-specified data structures for the adjacency list and neighbor containers

+in a pay-for-what-you-use manner thanks to template metaprogramming.

 There are a number of C++ graph libraries in the marketplace, among which the Boost Graph Library(BGL) is the best-known.
 The downside of the BGL is that even though it's header-only, it still has Boost as its dependency.
-This library, being a generic header-only graph library, is very much inspired by the BGL, except that it is completely self-contained and all the functionality is in one singular header file.
+This library, being a generic header-only graph library, is very much inspired by the BGL, except that it is completely self-contained and all the functionality is in one singular header file, src/graph_lite.h.

 Note that unlike the BGL, this library offers the graph data structure but not the various graph algorithms.
 The data structure alone can already prove useful for simple tasks that only require graph traversal.
 Even for tasks that require graph algorithms, the usage tends to be limited to one or two graph algorithms, which can be readily implemented on top of the data structure, and, even better, shared with others.

-This library requires C++ 17(or higher).
+This library requires C++ 17 (or higher).

 # Documentation
 1. [Graph and its Iterators](#1-graph-and-its-iterators)